-7.3 There are other Council's that have within the last few years seen the benefits of promoting the use of relocatable buildings as a cost-effective way to provide housing and utility buildings by adopting permitted activity status for those applications that meet the required standards.
+7.2 Because our members shift buildings both within and between districts the benefits of promoting the use of relocatable buildings as a cost-effective way to provide housing and utility buildings by adopting permitted activity status for those applications that meet the required standards.
 Areas that have moved from a more restrictive regime to allowing permitted activity status include New Plymouth and Central Hawkes Bay.